 - Treatment For Your Baby Vomiting

 - Signs That Baby May Be Allergic To Foods

 Is your baby vomiting after eating?
 Is it happening after introducing solids?
 Are you concerned?
 Don’t worry, we’ve gathered some helpful advice for you here!

 Vomiting in young babies and small children is very common.
 This is especially true in the early weeks of introducing solids and new foods (so around 4 months old), and as their small bodies develop.
 A baby vomiting may seem quite scary at first, but if your baby is generally happy and healthy then there shouldn’t be anything to worry about.
 Vomiting can be a symptom of many different minor illnesses in babies, but it’s usually nothing serious, and they normally recover quickly.
-The amount of vomit can look like a lot, too much to come out of your little one, but remember it’s only what when in that’s coming out!
+The amount of vomit can look like a lot, too much to come out of your little one, but remember it’s only what went in that’s coming out!

-Types of Baby Vomiting
+Types of Vomiting